Select Page

 Official Languages: French

-Time Zone: GMT
+Time Zone: UTC+0

-Currency: West African Franc (CFA)
+Currency: West African CFA franc (XOF)

 Togo is a Western African country located on the Gulf of Guinea.
 Togo also shares its border, in this case, the entire length of its western border, with a fellow Commonwealth nation, Ghana.
 It shares its entire eastern border with Benin and its northern border with Burkina Faso.

-Togo is one of the smallest countries in West Africa with a land area is approximately 56,785 km² divided into 6 distinct regions.
+Togo is one of the smallest countries in West Africa with a land area of approximately 56,785 km² divided into 6 distinct regions.
 The capital of Lomé is located on the western edge of the narrow coastal region in the south; sandy, low-lying beaches overlook the Gulf of Guinea and scattered tidal flats and lagoons are seen along the coastline of which Lake Togo is the largest lagoon flowing inland.
 The southern-central region comprises a tableland called the Outachi Plateau; this plateau and the sediment surrounding Lake Togo are known for the laterite soil and deep reddish colour also known as terre de barre, due to its iron density.
 Upwards from the plateau in the northeast direction is another tableland though much higher in altitude reaching up to 460 metres in height.
 The plateau is drained by the Mono River and its tributaries.
 Towards the northwest direction upwards from the Outachi Plateau, the land rises steeply toward the Togo-Atakora Mountains which stretch across the northeastern region of Togo into the eastern borders of Ghana and end in the western region of Benin.
 The Baumann Peak, also known as Mount Agou, is the tallest mountain in the range, rising to about 986 metres.
 The region north of the Togo Mountains consists of a sandstone plateau on top of which is a beautiful expanse of savanna drained by the Oti River which is one of the main tributaries of the Volta River.
-Found in the eastern part of this region is a cultural landscape; the Koutammakou, the Land of the Tammari people, is an area which feature’s this tribe’s famous two-storey mud houses which to this day remain a preferred structure of living, and in 2004, this territory was designated as a UNESCO World Heritage Site.
+Found in the eastern part of this region is a cultural landscape; the Koutammakou, the Land of the Tammari people, is an area which features this tribe’s famous two-storey mud houses which to this day remain a preferred structure of living, and in 2004, this territory was designated as a UNESCO World Heritage Site.
 The northern-most region is comprised of granite and gneiss and the cliffs of Dapaong lie in this area.

 Christmas illumination on the roundabout in Lome, Togo